Chapter 3 - Military Service during Hostilities (INA 329)

 G. Department of Defense Military Accessions Vital to National Interest Program

-The general guidance in this section is from information provided by the Department of Defense (DOD) on its Military Accessions Vital to National Interest (MAVNI) program.
-USCIS is providing this general information in the Policy Manual to assist potential service members and their families.
-[17]
+The general guidance in this section is from information provided by the Department of Defense (DOD) on its former Military Accessions Vital to National Interest (MAVNI) program.
+USCIS is providing this general information in the Policy Manual to assist current and former service members and their families.[22]

 1. Military Accessions Vital to National Interest Program

-In 2009, DOD authorized the MAVNI pilot program as a recruitment tool to enlist certain nonimmigrants and other aliens who have skills that are considered vital to the national interest of the United States.
-[18] The program applies to certain health care professionals and aliens who are fluent in certain foreign languages.
-[19]
+In 2009, DOD authorized the MAVNI pilot program as a recruitment tool to enlist certain nonimmigrants and other noncitizens who had skills that were considered vital to the national interest of the United States.[23]
+The program applies to certain health care professionals and noncitizens who were fluent in certain foreign languages.[24]

-An alien entering active duty status or service in the Selected Reserve of the Ready Reserve may apply for military naturalization after the alien's Request for Certification of Military or Naval Service (Form N-426) has been properly authorized, completed, and signed by the appropriate person authorized by DOD.
-[20] USCIS is unable to adjudicate a naturalization application without a properly submitted N-426.
+A noncitizen entering active duty status or service in the Selected Reserve of the Ready Reserve may apply for military naturalization after the noncitizen’s Request for Certification of Military or Naval Service (Form N-426) has been properly authorized, completed, and signed by the appropriate person authorized by DOD.[25]
+USCIS is unable to adjudicate a naturalization application for current service members without a properly submitted Form N-426.

 2. General Eligibility Requirements